Any company that is registered with the SEC as a registered investment adviser (RIAs) as well as exempt reporting advisers (ERAs)

 Our database consists of all service providers listed in Form ADV under the private funds section, which includes administrators, auditors, custodians, and prime brokers.

-Our website searches for the listed service providers on said investment adviser’s current form ADV and compares them to those listed on the same funds in the ADV from the prior year.
-If the service provider was listed in the historical ADV but no longer in the current one under that same fund, this would be considered as a “loss” to the service provider, and vice versa.
-If the fund wasn't listed under the said adviser in the historical or current Form ADV, those funds would be flagged as “New” and “Closed”, respectively.
 The sections that show from whom or to whom the clients were gained or lost provide all service providers of that category listed in the historical or current ADV.
 For example, if a firm was using Custodians A, B, and C on a specific private fund in one year and the following year it listed Custodians B, C, and D, then Custodian A would show that they lost that fund to Custodians B, C and D, whereas Custodian D would show that they gained that fund from Custodians A, B, and C. (Custodians B and C wouldn’t show any gains or losses.)

 Note: While this model assesses changes year over year, keep in mind that advisers file once a year.
 So the most recently filed ADV can be anywhere up to a year old and the prior year’s ADV can be anywhere up to two years old.
 So while this is meant to give an assessment of activity over the last year, it can stretch as far as up to two years back.

 The recent registrants is a page that pulls in all new investment advisers and private funds filed with the SEC within the last 7/30/90 days.
-The investment advisers are pulled directly from IAPD whereas the private funds can be either from IAPD or those that filed a Form D. Note, if the source for the new private fund is IAPD, the date submitted is the date the ADV for the adviser was submitted, not the fund itself.
+The investment advisers are pulled directly from IAPD whereas the private funds can be either from IAPD or those that filed a Form D. Note: if the source for the new private fund is IAPD, the date submitted is the date the ADV for the adviser was submitted, not the fund itself.

 On the main advisers page, select the adviser you want using the checks on the left, click the watchlist button and then click “Add Selected”.
 You can always see what’s included in your watchlist by clicking on “Filter by Watchlist.”
 Note that you can have multiple watchlists; add and remove watchlists by clicking on the “Manage Lists” button.